jsdoc/jsdoc.github.io/content/en/about-configuring-jsdoc.md

 ## Specifying input files

 The "source" set of options, in combination with paths given to JSDoc on the command-line, determine what files JSDoc generates documentation for.
-(Remove the comments before adding this example to your own .json file.)

 {% example %}